rhayes777/PyAutoFit/docs/overview/multi_level.rst

     lens.light_profiles[0].axis_ratio = af.UniformPrior(lower_limit=0.7, upper_limit=0.9)
     lens.mass_profiles[0].axis_ratio = 0.8

-Now that we are thinking about graphical models, note that by aligning the centre of the light and mass profiles we are actually linking two node of the model's graph that were previously unconnected!

 We can now create a model of our source galaxy using the same API.

 .. code-block:: bash